sivaraam/cwopg/README.md

 Wikipedia.
 It doesn't support other languages (even if you use a category list containing categories of another language Wikipedia project).
 It has to be modified to support other language projects.

+### Note about downloading
+In case you think of just downloading an archive of this repository, let me tell you before hand that a file which the project depends on (`enwiki-cats-bigger-preprocessed`) is tracked using Git LFS (due to it's large size).
+As of now, downloading an archive of the repository doesn't seem to be including the actual file but instead it just seems to be including the place holder file of Git LFS.

+So, if you wish to download the archive you would also have to [manually download the dependent file](https://github.com/sivaraam/cwopg/blob/master/enwiki-cats-bigger-preprocessed?raw=true).

+Alternatively, you don't have to do anything special when cloning the project other than having [Git LFS installed](#git-lfs).
+Git auto-magically takes care of fetching the files tracked by Git LFS for you. :sparkles: :tada: